Get the Most Out of Your Professional Photoshoot!

 Professional hair and makeup are on the top of most of my clients’ checklists because it looks incredible on camera and removes the stress of getting ready on your own.
-Your wedding is the time to treat yourself.
+A photo shoot is a bloody great excuse to treat yourself!
 Whether it’s lash extensions or blown-out hair – professional hair and makeup will give you an extra boost of confidence in front of the camera, and it always photographs like a dream.
-Confidence is key and always make the best accessory!
+Confidence is key and always makes the best accessory 😎

 Skip the spray tan!